grame-cncm/faustplayground/README.md

 In the `faust-modules` folder, add your .dsp files to the `effects` or `generators` folder.
 Then update `faust-modules/index.json` by hand.

+## To rebuild the JavaScript

+- install `tsc`: `npm i -g typescript`
+- run `make compile`

 ## Useful links

 - [https://faustplayground.grame.fr](https://faustplayground.grame.fr): the official link on the FaustPlayground website.
 - [https://github.com/grame-cncm/faustplayground](https://github.com/grame-cncm/faustplayground): the github repository